Supporting Children with Special Educational Needs and/or Disabilities (SEND)

 - To recognise that they, as individuals have something of value to contribute to our diverse community.

-We achieve this by maintaining an excellent teaching and learning environment for all, recruiting and retaining the best staff, having great links with parents, carers and our community as well as ensuring that sound financial management, a strong governing body and a supportive fundraising body are in place.
+We achieve this by maintaining an excellent teaching and learning environment for all, having great links with parents, carers and our community as well as ensuring that sound financial management, a strong governing body and a supportive fundraising body are in place.

 For our most vulnerable learners we prioritise the achievement of accelerated progress and proactively encourage aspiration.
 We take seriously our obligation to provide an accessible broad and balanced curriculum for all pupils.
 Our inclusive practise that provides all pupils with relevant and challenging learning has four principles: